homebound-team/truss/README.md

 // ...rest of the config file...
 ```

-Projects should heavily customize these settings to match their project-specific design system, then run `npm run generate` to get an updated `Css.ts`, i.e. after adding `Green: "green"` as a color in `palette`, the `Css.ts` file will automatically have utility methods added like:
+Projects should heavily customize these settings to match their project-specific design system, then run `npm run truss` to get an updated `Css.ts`, i.e. after adding `Green: "green"` as a color in `palette`, the `Css.ts` file will automatically have utility methods added like:

 ```typescript
   get green() { return this.add("color", "green"); }